sad-pixel/ishan.page/content/post/read-this-next-embeddings-llm-rag/index.md

 The generated summaries are then processed through a text embedding model.
 This converts the summaries into a high-dimensional space where similar contents are positioned closer together, facilitating the comparison of thematic and semantic similarities between posts.

 These embeddings are stored in ChromaDB, a vector database optimized for fast similarity searches.
-By indexing the embeddings, we enable efficient retrieval of the most relevant posts based on their content similarity.

 ```python
 import json